SABA-SALEH/guess-the-word/README.md

 6. **Category Change:** Enable users to change the category at any time, providing flexibility and variety in gameplay.

-7. **Next Word:** Allow users to move to the next word within the same category whenever they wish, keeping the game dynamic and engaging.
+7. **Next Word Challenge:** Move to the next word in the same category only after successfully guessing the current one.
+This feature makes the game more exciting by asking players to improve their word detective skills.
+Conquer each mystery before unlocking the next fun puzzle, adding extra excitement and challenge to the game.

 ### Future Features: